-Hamiltonians will have an opportunity to learn about the March of the Living at this year’s Yom HaShoah commemoration, which is being held at City Hall on Thursday, April 12.
+Hamiltonians will have an opportunity to learn about the March of the Living at this year’s Yom HaShoah commemoration, which is being held at City Hall on Thursday, April 12, from 6 to 8 pm.
 Organized by the Hamilton Jewish Federation and the Jewish Community Centre in collaboration with the City of Hamilton, the event will coincide with the opening of Witness: Passing the Torch of Holocaust Memory to New Generations, an exhibit that features moving images and reflections gleaned from 30 years of the March of the Living.

 “Holding the Yom HaShoah commemoration and Witness exhibit at City Hall is an opportunity for the City of Hamilton to honour our community’s survivors and to educate the general public about the Holocaust,” said Hamilton Jewish Federation CEO Gustavo Rymberg.